-• Examine ends of the blade carefully, especially the intersection where the flat section of the blade turns up to form the "wing tip" (refer to Mower Blade Pro-file for Sharpening illustration in Sharpen Mower Blades instructions).
+• Examine ends of the blade carefully, especially the intersection where the flat section of the blade turns up to form the "wing tip" (refer to CHECKING/SER-VICING for Mower Blade Profile for Sharpening illustration in Sharpen Mower Blades instructions).
 Since sand and abrasive material can wear metal away in this area, the blade should be replaced when metal thickness has worn to 1/16 in.
 (1.6 mm) or less.